gfajardo95/BookingIntegration/README.md

 When the receiver gets a new message, remember that each message comes in with a key associated with it.
 This key is used to search into the `bookingDecisions` map and retrieve the corresponding object.
 The message is assigned to the decision parameter.
-Then, the notify() method is called, which wakes up the process that called wait() on this signal.
+Then, the notify() method is called on the signal param, which wakes up the process that called wait() on this signal.

-When the process wakes up, it now finds the decision data in the map.
+When the waiting process "wakes up", it now finds the decision data in the map.
 So now, it can process the decision and return the decision back to the client (whether the booking is successful or not).

 The following is pending development: